Gluesticks Blog

 Jump to Project

 These chicken bean bags are just about the cutest things that you can make with your sewing machine.
 Use them as pin cushions, bean bags or even rice packs!
+This post was originally shared in 2014, and now includes a step by step video.
 This post contains an affiliate link.

 If you like this simple sewing project you’ll love our sugar cookie pincushions, 5-minute hand warmers and fabric wired headband tutorial!